 - A columnist at Men’s Health cautions men not to eat from plastic containers at all, because the Bisphenol A (BPA) in plastic can contribute to gynecomastia and other health concerns.

-The main takeaway: Heating food in plastic containers is extremely likely to carry some health risks.
+So, if you do opt for a plastic container, try to remember that heating food in plastic containers is extremely likely to carry some health risks.
 You will have to evaluate for yourself whether the convenience of plastic containers outweighs the risks.
-You can decrease your risk level by transferring your food to a glass dish or paper plate before heating it — but of course, this reduces the convenience factor that makes plastic containers so attractive in the first place.
+You can decrease your risk level by transferring your food to a glass dish or paper plate before heating it – but of course, this reduces the convenience factor that makes plastic containers so attractive in the first place.

-- Are PVC, phthalate and BPA free
+- PVC, phthalate and BPA free

 - Have leak-proof lids

-- Are freezer, microwave & dishwasher safe
+- Freezer, microwave & dishwasher safe

 If you want to avoid using plastic meal prep containers, some alternatives include silicone, glass and stainless steel.